How Zippy from Rainbow can help with your Sales Conversations

 The 7 Steps to Yes! – free video training

-Watch this series of bite-sized videos and learn my step-by-step process for effectively guiding your potential client through a conversation that ends with them saying “Yes please!” to working with you in a way that feels totally authentic and comfortable for both of you.
-(The videos are just 3 minutes long but will have a big impact on your ability to enrol clients in a way that feels authentic to you).
+Watch this series of bite-sized videos to learn my step-by-step process for effectively guiding your potential client through a conversation that ends with them saying “Yes please!” to working with you in a way that feels totally authentic and comfortable for both of you.
+(It’s just 21 mins in total)

 (Image adapted from original by Frankie Roberto.
 Click here for relevant Creative Commons License.)